 The duty of care in most situations requires you to act as a reasonably prudent person in the same or similar circumstances.
 But to sue DCFS, you need to meet a higher standard.

-Unless the DCF caseworker hurts you intentionally, you would need to show gross negligence.
+Unless the DCF caseworker intentionally hurts you, you must show gross negligence.
 States define this term differently, but you can generally think about it as a failure to use even the slightest care to protect against an unreasonably high risk of harm.

 Example of Gross Negligence

 In FindLaw's article Can I Sue the Department of Social Services (DSS), we gave a real legal case as an example of gross negligence.
 But let's stick with our illustration from above.
 The fresh-faced DCF worker's decision to take your kids may seem wrong.
-But depending upon your answers to the questions they asked, it may not amount to gross negligence.
+But depending upon your answers to their questions, it may not amount to gross negligence.

 You would probably need to show more.
 Let's say that your crabby neighbor is the one who reported you.
 He has a long history of making false DCF reports against you and other families in the area.
 Maybe you even have a restraining order against him.
 The caseworker could have checked into this before taking your kids away but couldn't be bothered.
 That might amount to gross negligence.